haraka/haraka-plugin-limit/README.md

 # limit

-Apply several types of limits to SMTP connections.
+Apply many types of limits to SMTP connections.

-Each limit type has a max value that can be defined in limit.ini.
+Each limit type has values that can be defined in limit.ini.
 The default is empty / disabled until a value has been set.

+### [main]

+- tarpit_delay = seconds *(optional)*

+Set this to the length in seconds that you want to delay every SMTP response to a remote client that has exceeded the rate limits.
+For this to work the 'tarpit' plugin must be loaded **after** this plugin in config/plugins.

+If 'tarpit' is not loaded or is loaded before this plugin, then no rate throttling will occur.

-## See Also
+## [redis]

-To set rate limits on connections and recipients, see the `rate_limit` plugin.
+Redis is the cluster-safe storage backend for maintaining the counters necessary to impose limits reliably.

+- host (default: 127.0.0.1)
+- port (default: 6379)
+- db   (default: 0)

+If this section or any values are missing, the defaults from redis.ini are used.

 ## concurrency